gwww/pyaml/README.md

 the YAML stream.
 The starting character position of the opening tag is used as the indent level prepended to everything returned.

+Anything printed to the standard output (`stdout`) is captured and put into the YAML stream.
+The return value from the `eval` is appended to the captured output.
+See `examples/example4.yaml` for an example of print.

 For the examples in this section assume that the following Python code is in the module `resources.py` and that file contains the following:
 ```